tasmania

 First Nations & Cultural Heritage Considerations — tasmania

-Early and respectful engagement is essential.
-Location teams should allow adequate time for consultation processes, ensure the appropriate Aboriginal organisations or representatives are identified and engaged, and follow any guidance provided regarding access conditions, activity restrictions, monitoring requirements or cultural sensitivities.
+Location teams should allow adequate time for consultation processes and follow any guidance provided regarding access, activity restrictions or cultural sensitivities.

 SCREEN TASMANIA